bockph/DISN-Presentation/blogpost.md

 - **implicit methods ---** in contrast, define a surface by using a volumetric scalar function.
 If the equation $F(X,Y,Z) = 0$ holds, then a point $P(X,Y,Z)$ is said to be on the surface.
 A common function $F$ is the Signed-Distance-Function (SDF).
 An SDF maps a point $P$ to a real value $s \in \mathbb{R}$ where the sign of $s$ tells whether $P$ is inside or outside of the 3D shape and the absolute value gives the distance of $P$ to the isosurface.
 As this function is continuous, objects are represented with arbitrary resolution.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/2_sdf.png?raw=true) *Figure 2: In (b) the SDF values of the rendered object in (a) are visualized.
 S is positive if outside and negative if inside.
 If S equals 0 ones knows that the corresponding point is part of the iso-surface.
 Taken from [1]*
 While in the here presented approach a SDF is predicted, in recent works like *IMNet*[5] or *OccNet*[6] a binary version of $F$ is predicted -- only telling whether a point is insider or outside.
-While none of these works has been capable of reconstructing fine-grained details, they have be capable of avoiding the drawbacks of explicit methods.
-Nonetheless,
+While none of these works has been capable of reconstructing fine-grained details, they have shown to be capable of avoiding the drawbacks of explicit methods.

 ## A two-step approach

-To achieve the goal of reconstructing both overall shape as well as fine-grained details, Wang et al. represent a 3D object implicitly using a Signed-Distance-Function (SDF).

-To predict this SDF they developed a feed-forward neural network that takes a single 2D image and a point in world coordinates $P(X, Y, Z)$ and returns the corresponding SDF value.
+To achieve the goal of reconstructing both overall shape as well as fine-grained details, Wang et al. predict an SDF.
+They developed a feed-forward neural network that takes a single 2D image and a point in world coordinates $P(X, Y, Z)$ and returns the corresponding SDF value.
 Internally, this is done by using two consecutive networks: The first estimates the camera pose to map an object in world space to the image plane.
-Having this mapping a local feature extraction module is employed in the second (SDF predicting) network additionally to the global feature encoder.
+Having this mapping a local feature extraction module is employed in the second (SDF predicting) network --  additionally to aglobal feature encoder.

 ### How is the camera pose estimated?
 For camera pose estimation the authors use the general approach proposed by Insafutdinov and Dosovitskiy [7].
 By using a Convolutional Neural Network several pose candidates are combined.
 However, their approach suffers from a large number of network parameters and a complex training procedure.